conways-glider/website/content/2025-06-03-the-principles-of-good-code.md

 - Use test frameworks, schema validators, static analysis, whatever helps encode assumptions and expectations into the system.
 - The more your codebase can prevent bugs instead of finding them, the safer and faster your development becomes.

 You don't have to be a type maximalist to benefit.
 Even dynamic languages have tools: type hints, contracts, runtime guards.
-What matters is that you shift the burden from convention to structure, from "we remember to do this" to "the system won't let us forget."
+What matters is that you shift the burden from convention to structure, from "we remember to do this" to "the system won't let us forget".

 Taking advantage of your types and systems isn't about trusting tools more than people, it's about designing code so that people don't have to remember every rule, every time.